Black Mage Basic Guide

 Instant Blizzard III

 An additional consideration for Swiftcast or Triplecast is usage along with Transpose to increase the damage of Blizzard III.
 When casted in Astral Fire III, Blizzard III takes a 30% damage penalty, so using Transpose to enter Umbral Ice before using it removes this penalty.
 The Triplecast/Swiftcast makes the Blizzard III instant so it is not subject to the otherwise slow cast time in Umbral Ice—without this, it is not worthwhile over just casting the spell in Astral Fire.
-Gaining time from making Despair and Flare Star instant is often more valuable than instant Blizzard III, but it’s a solid option especially if you need movement on that GCD, and can be especially valuable with a late weaved Triplecast:
+On average this has similar value to making Fire IV instant-cast, and can especially be a solid option especially if you need movement on that GCD or if you can weave a Triplecast early to catch a Fire IV, Flare Star, and the Blizzard III:

 Manafont